5500(R)REGULATIONS REGARDING STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND INTERNET SAFETY

 ADMINISTRATIVE REGULATIONS REGARDING STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND INTERNET SAFETY

-We are pleased to offer students access to the district's computers and computer networks, including access to electronic mail (e-mail) and the Internet, as well as electronic devices, (all of which will be referred to collectively as "computer systems".)
-Access to the school's computer systems will enable students to explore libraries, databases, and bulletin boards while exchanging messages with others.
+When students are physically present on school property, the Board is pleased to offer students access to the district's computers and computer networks, including access to electronic mail (e-mail) and the Internet, as well as electronic devices, (all of which will be referred to collectively as "computer systems").
+Access to the school's computer systems will enable students to explore libraries, databases, websites, and bulletin boards while exchanging information with others.
 Such access is provided solely for education-related purposes.
 Use of the district's computer systems will be allowed only for students who act in a considerate and responsible manner in using such systems.

 The Board of Education and the Administration believe in the educational value of such computer systems and recognize their potential to support our curriculum by expanding resources available for staff and student use.
 Our goal in providing this service is to promote educational excellence by facilitating resource sharing, innovation and communication.

 These computer systems are expensive to purchase, install and maintain.
-As the property of the district these computer systems must be carefully handled and their integrity preserved for the benefit of all.
-Therefore, access to the computer systems is a privilege, and not a right.
-Students will be required to adhere to a set of policies and procedures, as set forth in detail below.
+As the property of the district, these computer systems must be carefully handled and their integrity preserved for the benefit of all.
+Therefore, students will be required to adhere to a set of policies and procedures, as set forth in detail below, in conjunction with their use of the computer systems.
 Violations may lead to withdrawal of the access privilege and/or disciplinary measures in accordance with the Board’s student discipline policy.

-Child pornography –means any visual depiction, including any photograph, film, video, picture, cartoon, or computer or computer-generated image or picture, whether made or produced by electronic, mechanical, or other means, of sexually explicit conduct, where -:
+Child pornography –means any visual depiction, including any photograph, film, video, picture, or computer or computer-generated image or picture, whether made or produced by electronic, mechanical, or other means, of sexually explicit conduct, where -

 (a) the production of such visual depiction involves the use of a minor engaging in sexually explicit conduct;

-(b) such visual depiction is, or appears to be, of a minor engaging in sexually explicit conduct;
+(b) such visual depiction is a digital image, computer mage, or computer-generated image that is, or is indistinguishable from, that of a minor engaging in sexually explicit conduct; or

 (c) such visual depiction has been created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct.